Theresa Seley Professor in Management Science

 Professor of Operations Research

-Robert Freund is the Theresa Seley Professor of Management Science and a Professor of Operations Research at the MIT Sloan School of Management.
+Robert Freund is the Theresa Seley Professor in Management Science and a Professor of Operations Research at the MIT Sloan School of Management.

 Freund is affiliated with the Master of Science Program in Computation for Design and Optimization.
 His research is in the area of large-scale mathematical models that optimize or improve the performance of management systems, such as personnel scheduling, capacity planning, transportation and routing, and portfolio selection.
 His practice-oriented research focuses on applying large mathematical models to complex management and engineering problems, while his more theory-oriented research concerns the underlying mathematical structure of optimization models in general.